WoltLab/docs.woltlab.com/docs/package_pip_box.md

----
-title: Box Package Installation Plugin
+# Box Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_box.html
-folder: package/pip
-parent: package_pip
----

 Deploy and manage boxes that can be placed anywhere on the site, they come in two flavors: system and content-based.